Chevrolet Maintenance: Cost, Plans and Service Schedule

 Though some Chevrolets are considered unreliable and incur high repair costs, other models tend to be more dependable (or at least cheaper to fix).
 Chevy Cobalts, for instance, cost relatively little to repair and don't need frequent visits to the mechanic, according to RepairPal.
 Meanwhile, Silverados tend to incur more in repair bills.

-Model | Average maintenance and repair costs* |
+| Model | Average maintenance and repair costs* |

-Cobalt | $453 per year |
+| Cobalt | $453 per year |

-Malibu | $532 per year |
+| Malibu | $532 per year |

-Silverado 1500 | $799 per year |
+| Silverado 1500 | $714 per year |

 While this data provides an overview of each model’s average yearly upkeep cost, it still doesn’t specify how much goes toward scheduled maintenance or repairs, even though these are different services.
 (Maintenance covers routine services such as oil changes, while repairs fix malfunctioning parts.)
-To give you a better idea of how these services are different and how they may impact your budget, we’ve broken them down in further detail below.

-Chevrolet maintenance schedule
+Chevrolet maintenance costs and schedule

-Cabin air filter change Parking brake adjustment Brake fluid replacement Suspension, exhaust and cooling system inspection |
+- Every 15,000 miles: Cabin air filter change; brake fluid replacement; and suspension, exhaust and cooling systems inspection

-Every 30,000 miles | Spark plug check/replacement |
+- Every 30,000 miles: Spark plug check/replacement

 Maintenance costs are fairly easy to calculate once you know how much your local shop charges.
-Just plot out the cost of each recommended service based on the maintenance schedule in your owners manual to see how much you can expect to spend over time.
+Just plot out the cost of each recommended service based on the maintenance schedule in your owner’s manual to see how much you can expect to spend over time.

 2017 Chevrolet Tahoe maintenance costs